-In an effort to address steep enrollment declines, Merritt and Laney colleges abruptly announced plans to merge under the new “Oakland City College” name by next fall, while keeping both campuses open — a move that left students and faculty blindsided.
+In an effort to address steep enrollment declines, Merritt and Laney colleges announced the approval of plans to merge under the new “Oakland City College” name by next fall, while keeping both campuses open — a move that some students and faculty say left them feeling blindsided.

 Last Tuesday, the Peralta Community College District Board of Trustees approved the merger in a 4-2 vote, as the Chronicle reports.
 The merger is part of a broader effort by the Peralta Community College District to address years of financial instability and declining enrollment.